Last Updated on May 15, 2023

 As I was continuing my journey through the Colombian Amazon a few days later, I tried to get over the sadness about the non-occurring revelations and realizations by reminding myself that many people don’t have any visions during their first ayahuasca experience.

 A few weeks later though, it suddenly hit me: Something that had weight heavily on my heart for a long time had disappeared.
 Before the ceremony, I regularly found myself thinking about a certain thing that gave me grief, but that I couldn’t do anything about it.
 But that day I noticed that I hadn’t thought about it for weeks.
 Maybe William had been right when he told me the morning after the ceremony: “Dani, you threw up so much, you had many demons inside your body.
 But you cleansed yourself entirely of them.”

 You want to participate in an ayahuasca ceremony?
-Here are a few things you should know:
+Here are my tips:

 1 Do your research about ayahuasca retreats